Ceud Mile Failte!

 …however, in these strange times of the COVID-19 pandemic we have been late to open up.
 We will do so in July and only then the Gardens and Grounds.
 Please go to the Opening times page for the latest information on when that will be and to our focused ‘Additional COVID-19 Arrangements’ for the additional safety elements that you will notice.

 If you have any questions or comments, do get in touch with the team via the contact page.
 And, of course, you can keep up with all the latest news and developments at Ballindalloch on our Facebook page.

 Planning your day?
 There is plenty to do at Ballindalloch, both inside and out.
 While the rule of thumb in the Highlands is to prepare for the four seasons to arrive in one day, have a look the Met Office forecast for Ballindalloch to check what the likely theme is going to be…!

 ‘The Castle offers lots to discover and do for younger visitors.
 There are quizzes for various age groups to be answered, with a prize for those who manage to complete them.
-Outside, there are friendly llamas and donkeys to say hello to.
+Outside, there are friendly Shetland ponies and donkeys to say hello to.
 The children’s Play Ground has lots of swings, climbing frames and slides, a host of little tractors and diggers for the wee ones to ride, and a pedal go-cart racing track for the older kids.